You are currently viewing What You Can Wear in Alaska in January (lookbook)

 Outfit details: Brown and winter white Marc Aurel shearling motorcycle jacket, pink GNW Luxe cashmere wool sweater, pink suede long gemstone buckle statement belt, pink H&M sequin skirt, brown Antonio Tonelli booties, Hermes collier de chien bangle, winter white LeatherCoatsEtc beret, brown Yes Saint Laurent bag, pink and white pearl leather necklace c/o Wendy Mignot, and pink tight c/o No nonsense

 This condition sounds unusual and unexpected for those who don’t live in the Interior of Alaska.
-However, both the Tanana Valley, where Fairbanks is located, and the Yukon Flats Valley farther North above the Arctic Circle, experience Chinook (Föhn) weather situations ever now and then (for an explanation of Chinook and why Chinook warming permits non-seasonal dressing see the post at the link).
+However, both the Tanana Valley, where Fairbanks is located, and the Yukon Flats Valley farther North above the Arctic Circle, experience Chinook (Föhn) weather situations ever now and then.
+Chinook warming permits non-seasonal dressing.

 Photos: G. Kramm